dlaydon/DengVaxSurvival/README.md

 ## Simulated Sample Data

-The directory [DengVaxSurvival/Data](./DengVaxSurvival/Data) contains simulated sample data, for our default model, and models that separate cases by disease severity, as well as models without serotype effects.
+The directory [DengVaxSurvival/Data](./DengVaxSurvival/Data) contains simulated sample data for our default model, and for models that separate cases by disease severity, as well as models without serotype effects.

 ## Running

-The target executable of the C++ source code is named "D_MCMC.exe".
-Syntax for running the executable is "D_MCMC.exe Params_ParticularModelSettings.txt".
+The target executable of the C++ source code is named `D_MCMC.exe`, which takes a single command line argument specifying a parameter file.
+So the syntax for running the executable is `D_MCMC.exe Params_ParticularModelSettings.txt`.
-The code is heavily parallelized and will broadly run faster with more cores, ideally on a high-performance cluster.
-However the model can also be run locally if the source code is recompiled having turned off / commented out two lines in the header file Macros.h, namely '#define USE_CLUSTER' and '#define USE_COMMAND_LINE'.
+The code is heavily parallelized and (broadly) will run faster with more cores, ideally on a high-performance cluster.
+However the model can also be run locally if the source code is recompiled having turned off/commented out two lines in the header file Macros.h, namely `#define USE_CLUSTER` and `#define USE_COMMAND_LINE`.
 If run locally, have set number of cores at 6 (in main.cpp), which again can be changed if desired.

-DLL FILES, NUM CORES etc.

-WHERE IS OUTPUT STORED?
+Note to run on a cluster, you will need to have the .dll files included in [dll_files](./dll_files) copied to whichever directory the executable (.exe) is run from.

 ## Parameter files